brainsum/c2distro-project/README.md

 # c2distro - Composer template

-Composer template to kickstart Digital Assets Management projects.
+Composer template to kickstart C2 projects.

 This template was based on the following: